 - Removing or modifying power lines, antennas or power poles

-- modifying any part of the house or landscaping that would not naturally change within a few weeks
+- Changing any part of the house or landscaping

 Use of any particular type of photographic equipment like ultra-wide-angle lenses, tilt and shift perspective control lenses, or filters will never be considered modification of the image.

 So what did I forget?
 Is this too weak or too strong?